-Each video introduction is approximately six to seven minutes long.
-In each age-appropriate video, a presenter will speak directly to children or young people about the purpose of the program and the goals for the lesson, as well as what the children can expect from the activities and discussion.
-The presenter will introduce the touching safety rules and the concepts of "safe" and "unsafe" friends and adults, and provide some basic facts, vocabulary words, definitions, and discussion points that will be further developed through the activities and supplemental materials provided in the "live" portion of the training.
+Each video introduction is approximately seven to eleven minutes long.
+In each age-appropriate video, a presenter speaks directly to children or young people about the purpose of the program and the goals for the lesson, as well as what the children can expect from the activities and discussion.
+The presenter introduces the touching safety rules and the concepts of "safe" and "unsafe" friends and adults, and provides some basic facts, vocabulary words, definitions, and discussion points that will be further developed through the activities and supplemental materials provided in the "live" portion of the training.

-Three different age-appropriate videos are available-one each for:
+Three different age-appropriate videos are available:

-Grades K through 5 (this video is used to introduce both the Grade K-2 lessons and the Grade 3-5 lessons)
+- Grades K through 5 (used to introduce both the Grades K-2 lessons and the Grades 3-5 lessons)

-Grades 6 through 8
+- Grades 6 through 8

-Grades 9 through 12
+- Grades 9 through 12

-Also, the videos are available in English and Spanish language versions.
-And, all Spanish videos were written and produced as Spanish language presentations, and not merely as voice over translations or subtitles.
+The videos are available in English and Spanish language versions.
+All Spanish videos were written and produced as Spanish language presentations, and not merely as voice-over translations or subtitles.